 - International Scholars & Faculty

 A passport is an official government document proving your citizenship.
-All United States citizens need a valid passport to travel outside the U.S. Once issued, U.S. passports are valid for 10 years.
+Everyone needs a valid passport from their country of citizenship in order to travel internationally, and thus all US citizens need a valid US passport to travel outside the US.

-If you do not already have a passport, begin the application process immediately.
+If you are a US citizen and do not already have a US passport, begin the application process immediately.
 The average processing time for a first-time passport application is approximately six weeks.
 First-time applicants need to apply in person at a county clerk's office or most post offices.
 Review the Department of State Website for information about applying for a passport.

-If you need your passport quickly, you can pay an additional $60 for expedited service.
+If you need your passport quickly, you can pay an additional fee for expedited service.

 Passport Acceptance Facilities in Corvallis:

 You may need additional passport photos for reasons other then applying for a passport.
 Check requirements for your student visa, international student identity card and transportation pass to see if you need additional photos.
 You can save time and often money by getting your passport photos reprinted at Fred Meyer instead of paying for additional passport photos.

 Upon receiving your passport, sign it and make several copies of the identification and photo pages (first two pages).
 The passport will not be valid until it is signed.
 While traveling, keep a copy of the identification and picture pages of your passport separate from the passport itself.
 Also, leave a copy with a family member or friend in the US.

 In order to enter many countries, or to stay longer than 90 days in most countries, you need a student visa.
 A visa is an official authorization from the host country appended to a passport, permitting entry into and travel within a particular country for a stated period of time.
 The government of the foreign country to be visited issues the visa.
 The actual visa is usually a stamp in your passport.